 Permaculture refers to methods that promote improvement of the soil and these are often associated with descriptive language referring to nutrient dense superfoods.
 Typically permaculture is characterized by heavy mulching and protection of soil from exposure to the sun.
 This is achieved by avoiding plowing and using cover crops where exposure to sun and dryness might occur.

 Biodiversity addresses a slightly different need.
 Throughout the course of history, certain crops have suffered serious assaults by insects, plant diseases, and climatic factors.
-Many of us remember the potato crop failures in Ireland, but to understand this in a wider context, we need to realize that, ubiquitous as they are, potatoes are not even native to Ireland nor Europe.
+Many of us learned about the potato crop failures in Ireland, but to understand this in a wider context, we need to realize that, ubiquitous as they are, potatoes are not even native to Ireland nor to Europe.
 They are native to South America.

 Kitzia has addressed the issues of seed banking and intentional propagation of hardy species so I will not duplicate her effort but rather emphasize the need for diversity and use an interesting example.

 There is a product used in Ayurvedic medicine called shilajit.
 It is not clear exactly whether it is a mineral or plant but the theory is that the Himalayas were formed by the collision of an island with Asia.
 Over the course of hundreds of thousands of years, this island migrated from somewhere near present day Australia and eventually pushed part of the Asian continent skyward.
 Sea shells and tropical vegetation provide the evidence for this theory.

 As the plants fossilize and mix with shells, rocks, and glacial ice, a sticky substance is formed that can be harvested in the summer when the rocks are exposed to the sun.
 Only then can this exudate be harvested.
 The medicinal product is carefully processed, first to remove pebbles, and then to be purified with rasayana herbs.
 The end product is very high in minerals, some of them rare.
 The source of the minerals is probably a mixture of mollusks and rocks.